Frequently Asked Questions about Bracing

 How often does the brace need to be adjusted?

 Brace adjustments are common.
-When you are first fit with your scoliosis brace, your orthotist will make lots of adjustments to make sure that the brace fits correctly and is comfortable.
+When you are first fit with your scoliosis brace, your orthotist will make lots of adjustments to make sure the brace fits correctly and is comfortable.
 After you take your brace home and wear it for a while, you might notice that a certain area is consistently uncomfortable.
 If this is the case, you likely need an adjustment to make the brace more comfortable.

-Because the brace does not grow when you grow, you may notice some new uncomfortable areas after you hit a growth spurt.
+Because the brace does not grow when you grow, you may notice some new uncomfortable areas after you have a growth spurt.
 Be sure to return to see your orthotist if this is the case because you may need an adjustment or you may even need a whole new brace.

 Are follow-up appointments necessary?

 Follow-up appointments are a MUST.
 Your brace does not grow when you grow, so it is very important that your orthotist regularly checks the fit of your brace.
-If you have had a growth spurt, the pressures inside of your brace that are fighting your curve may no longer be in the right position.
+If you have had a growth spurt, the pressures inside of your brace that are pushing against your curve may no longer be in the right position.
 If that is the case, your brace will not be as effective as it could be.

 Should I do physical therapy in addition to wearing my brace?